Vilmos Zsolnay: Business career

+Death and legacy

-After he died on March 23, 1900, his son Miklós Zsolnay took over the management of the manufacture.
+After he died on 23 March 1900, his son Miklós Zsolnay took over the management of the manufacture.

 In 1907 the city of Pécs inaugurated a statue of Vilmos Zsolnay, the first known statue in Hungary in the honour of someone other than statesmen or clergy, highlighting his importance in the contemporary development of commerce and industry.
 The statue is one of main touristic landmarks of the city.